Government land acquisition and resumption

 The Acquisition of Land Act 1967 (the Act) enables ‘constructing authorities’ to acquire land for public purposes.
 Constructing authorities (also called acquiring or resuming authorities) include government agencies, local governments and some state-owned corporations.

-The Department of Natural Resources, Mines and Energy is the constructing authority for most government departments and acquires land for purposes such as schools and hospitals.
+The Department of Resources is the constructing authority for most government departments and acquires land for purposes such as schools and hospitals.

 The Department of Transport and Main Roads can acquire land for transport infrastructure purposes to provide a better and safer transport network.